Home > Gallery > My Models > Platonic Solids > Dodecahedron.

 Dodecahedron

-One of the five platonic solids, and dual of the icosahedron.
+One of the five regular convex polyhedra known as the Platonic solids.
 This model was made from a single connected net, printed on one sheet of A4 paper.
-Nets can be generated and printed using any of Small Stella, Great Stella, or Stella4D, and is even available in their free demo versions.
+Nets can be generated and printed at any size using any of Small Stella, Great Stella, or Stella4D, even in the free demo versions.

-Above is a dodecahedron with photos of my cat on each face (seen from above, below, and in original net form).
-Stella allows you to map photos onto faces like this in virtual 3D.
+Above is a dodecahedron with photos of a cat on each face (seen from above, below, and in original net form).
+Stella allows you to map photos onto faces in 3D.
 The images then appear on nets when you print them out, ready to be cut out, folded up, and glued together as seen here.

 Here's another model.
 This time the photos were fitted inside each face, rather than around each face, so a border is visible.

-Multiple dodecahedra can be arranged in an intersecting manner to form various compound.
+Multiple dodecahedra can be arranged in an intersecting manner to form various compounds.
 Here is one consisting of 5 intersecting dodecahedra.

 Subsymmetric stellations are also possible.
 These are stellations that have less symmetry than the dodecahedron itself.
 The polyhedron shown here is an example.
 It's hard to tell looking at it, but this polyhedron's faces lie in the same planes as the faces of a regular dodecahedron (this is what makes it a stellation).